williamclit/Educative/README.md

 ## Is There an Educative Free Trial Offer In 2025?

 Yes!
-Every new user gets a 7-day free trial with full access to all courses.
-That means coding paths, skill assessments, playgrounds, and even certificate generators are included.
+New users receive a [7-day free trial](https://eduactivedeals.com/educative-free-trial/) with full access to every course on Educative.
+This includes coding paths, skill assessments, interactive playgrounds, and even certificate generators.

-Pro tip for our readers: Use your trial to dive into a coding interview track or a system design course, you’ll get the fastest value right away.
+Here’s a tip: Use your trial to explore a coding interview track or system design course, you’ll gain practical skills quickly and see real progress in just a few days.

 ## Is Educative.io Worth It In 2025?